dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 Version control system is a foundation for any automation project.
 It tracks changes in your project files (source code), logs who made those changes, and enables CI/CD workflows.
 {{< figure src="https://imgs.xkcd.com/comics/git.png" alt="xkcd - Git" caption="Git" attr="xkcd" attrlink="https://xkcd.com/1597/">}}

-Today [Git](https://git-scm.com/) is the de facto standard in version control systems.
-Essentially git is just a command line tool (though very powerfull) that manages project versioning by creating and manipulating metadata kept in a separate hidden directory in project's [working directory](https://en.wikipedia.org/wiki/Working_directory).
+Today [Git](#git) is the de facto standard in version control systems.
+Essentially git is just a command line tool (though very powerful) that manages project versioning by creating and manipulating metadata kept in a separate hidden directory in project's [working directory](https://en.wikipedia.org/wiki/Working_directory).
 But all the magic comes with web-based source control systems such as GitHub or GitLab among others.

 {{< alert message="Many people confuse Git and GitHub because the latter became a [generic term](https://en.wikipedia.org/wiki/Generic_trademark) for version control systems." type="info" badge="Note" >}}

-Lets suppose you are on a team of developers working on a project hosted on GitHub.
+Let's suppose you are on a team of developers working on a project hosted on GitHub.
 Your typical [workflow](https://guides.github.com/introduction/flow/)  will go like this:
 * You want to make changes to the source code.
 It may be a bug fix or a new feature.
 You create a new branch from the main one and start making [commits](https://en.wikipedia.org/wiki/Commit_(version_control)).
 This doesn't affect the main branch in any way.
 * When the work seems to be done it's time to create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 PR is a way to tell other developers (project maintainers) that you want to merge your branch with the main one.
 PR creation can trigger CI tests if they are configured.
 After all CI tests pass successfully the code is reviewed by other team members.
 If CI tests fail or something needs to be improved the PR will be rejected.
 Then you can fix your code in the same branch and create another PR.
 {{< alert message="Usually, PR's are never merged automatically and someone need to make the final decision." type="info" badge="Note" >}}